Ilie Bolojan: Premiership (since 2025)

-Bolojan collaborated with the ministers of his cabinet in order to tackle these two issues primarily, by adopting a number of unpopular economic measures, split into multiple packages.
+Bolojan collaborated with the ministers of his cabinet in order to tackle these two issues primarily by adopting a number of unpopular economic measures, split into multiple packages.
 In the first package, the VAT was increased from 19% to 21%, marking the first hike since 2016.
 Additionally, the government consolidated its reduced VAT rates of 5% and 9% into a single reduced rate of 11%, applicable to a broad range of goods and services.
 These tax increases were met with challenges: public protests and some limited threats of strikes and a no-confidence vote.
 Eventually, the measures passed successfully.

 The second wave of measures targeted the public sector: the government sought to downsize the administrative apparatus of multiple institutions which were the subject of unmotivated increases in personnel in the years prior, resulting in higher spending.
-The numbers of employees were reduced nad remuneration capping were also targets of the measures.

-A very pressing issue that has been present in Romanian society for a considerable number of years is that of judicial pension reform.
-Currently, magistrates and judges in Romania can retire a lot earlier than many other employees and also benefit from a much higher pension than average.
-This was a signifcant measure that the prime minister sought to implement, but it was shot down by Romania's supreme court on 20 October 2025.
+The numbers of employees were reduced and remuneration capping were also targets of the measures.
+A pressing issue that has been present in Romanian society for a considerable number of years is that of judicial pension reform.
+Currently, magistrates and judges in Romania can retire much earlier than many other employees and also benefit from a much higher pension than the average.
+This was a significant measure that the prime minister sought to implement.
+Still, it was shot down by Romania's supreme court on 20 October 2025.

 Initially, Bolojan's premiership was met with public enthusiasm; however, the implementation of strict fiscal measures has elicited criticism from broader society.
 Among his peers, he is regarded as a serious, disciplined, and calculated politician.
-His governing ability, however, is currently constrained by the compromises required to maintain the coalition government he leads.
+His governing ability is constrained by the compromises required to maintain the coalition government he leads.
+In early January 2026, Bolojan described the U.S. military intervention in Venezuela as a "special operation" that was "not usual".
+He stated that Romania would align with the EU's position and expressed hope for a democratic transition in Venezuela.

+2026 political crisis

+On 20 April 2026, the Social Democratic Party left Bolojan's coalition government and a week later joined the Alliance for the Union of Romanians to call a vote of no confidence in the government.
+The vote on 5 May concluded at 281 for his removal and four against.

+Bolojan will remain as caretaker prime minister until his successor Siegfried Mureșan is nominated and approved.